-Our values are Aspiration, Respect, Compassion and Humility: an ARCH, underpinned by the two pillars of Wisdom and Service and held together by the keystone, placing God at the centre of our academy.
+Our values are Achievement, Respect, Charity and Humility: an ARCH, underpinned by the two pillars of Wisdom and Service and held together by the keystone, placing God at the centre of our academy.

-1.1.1 Aspiration
+1.1.1 Achievement

-Christians believe we have each been given unique talents and abilities and we want everyone in our community to use these as fully as possible: academically, and also in the arts, music and sport.
+As Christians, we believe we have each been given unique talents and abilities and we want everyone in our community to use these as fully as possible: academically, and also in the arts, music and sport.
 'I can do all things through Christ who strengthens me' (Philippians 4:13)